Presidents Day sales 2023: What to shop for and what to skip

 - Madewell: Up to 20% off spring styles using code YESPLEASE

-What to shop during Presidents Day 2023 — and what to avoid
+What to shop during Presidents Day 2023 — and what to skip

 Like most three-day-weekend holiday sales, Presidents Day sales are usually centered on big-ticket home goods.
 That includes appliances, mattresses, furniture, rugs and select home tech, including TVs and vacuum cleaners, according to Kristin McGrath, shopping expert at cash back site RetailMeNot.
 You’ll see retailers slashing up to 40% off appliances, and you’ll likely get the most savings when you purchase an appliance suite rather than a single appliance, McGrath noted.
 She said shoppers can expect to see similar discounts on mattresses: “It's common to see king-for-queen specials, so you're getting a bigger mattress for the price of a smaller one.”